 Gene Autry Museum of the American West: Singing cowboy Gene Autry built this museum to interpret the heritage of the Old West.
 Today, it houses an extensive collection of Western art and artifacts which include the Indian Collection of the Southwest Museum, a large holding of Native American materials.
 The Autry also sponsors plays and other events related to the American West.

 Paramount Ranch was used as a movie ranch by Paramount Pictures starting in 1927.
 Located in the mountains above the Malibu coast, it was the setting for films such as Wells Fargo (1937).
 In the 1950s, a permanent old west town set was built and used for television shows such as The Cisco Kid, Dick Powell's Zane Grey Theatre and Have Gun Will Travel.
-In the 1990s, Dr. Quinn, Medicine Woman was filmed there.
-Today, you can visit the old sets in what is now a part of the National Park system.
+In the 1990s, Dr. Quinn, Medicine Woman , and most recently Westworld was filmed there.
+Sadly, the ranch was destroyed in the 2018 Woolsey Fire leaving only the train station and church standing.

 You will also see an old west area on the backlot tour at Universal Studios where films such as "The Shakiest Gun in the West" were shot along with television shows such as "Rawhide," "Wagon Train," and "The Viriginian."